 Brighton Avenue Bus Lane

-- Street re-paving: first two weeks of May
+- Street re-paving took place in the first two weeks of May.

-- Lane painting: to be completed by mid-June, with the inaugural ride taking place in late June
+- Lane painting began June 10, with the inaugural ride scheduled to take place in late June.

 - After a six-month period, we will review how effective the lane is and propose improvements if needed.